2-step garage: Early years

 2-step rose to prominence as a genre on jungle and garage-based pirate radio stations in London as an evolution of, and perhaps reaction to developments in contemporary genres such as speed garage, with early 2-step shows often airing at "mellow moments in the weekend" such as Saturday morning or Sunday afternoon.
 DJs would mix UK garage productions with those of American house and US garage producers such as Masters at Work and Todd Edwards, pitching up the imports to around 130 BPM to aid beatmatching.
 DJs favoured the instrumental (or 'dub') versions of these tracks, because it was possible to play these versions faster without the vocal element of the track sounding odd.
 The sound of these pitched-up, imported records was quickly imitated by UK producers in their own music.

+Pirate radio was central to the sound's early growth.
+Freek FM became the main outlet for London's emerging garage scene, and DJ EZ spent four years there hosting breakfast and weekend shows, developing the eclectic blend of garage subgenres that came to define the sound.
+Rinse FM, launched in 1994 by Slimzee and Geeneus as a jungle station, moved towards the emerging garage sound after struggling to compete with Kool FM's dominance in jungle.
+On the label side, Locked On Records was founded in 1996 by Peter Worthington, Tarik Nashnush and Ziad Nashnush out of their record shop, Pure Groove, in north London.
+Its roster included Zed Bias and Artful Dodger, and it later signed The Streets, whose debut single reached a wider audience via the 679 Recordings imprint.

 Growing popularity

 As the popularity of the sound spread, nights dedicated to it began to crop up, especially in London and Southampton.
 Label owner and dubstep musician Steve Goodman commented on the Hyperdub website on the debut of Forward>>, a highly influential nightclub in 2-step and later derivatives of the "UK hardcore continuum" – a phrase coined by Goodman to sum up the constant evolution in the hardcore/jungle/garage sound, and later adopted by other writers documenting the scene, such as Martin Clark.
-Arguably one of the earliest examples of a 2-step track is the 1997 Kelly G remix of the 1995 song "Never Gonna Let You Go" by Tina Moore.
+Arguably one of the earliest examples of a 2-step track is the Kelly G remix of the 1995 song "Never Gonna Let You Go" by Tina Moore.
 Upon its release as a single in the UK in 1997, it reached No. 7 on the UK Singles Chart.
 Other notable 2-step hits released in 1997 include "Destiny" by Dem 2, "My Desire (Dreem Teem Remix)" by Amira and "The Theme" by the Dreem Teem.